Investing in our business

 • a counterparty credit rating (CCR) from Standard and Poor’s

-• an insurance financial strength rating (IFSR) from Moody’s, and
+• an insurance financial strength rating (IFSR) from Moody’s

 • a financial strength rating from AKG.